-"You are Reginald Morton the outlaw, I believe," at length observed the governor in an uncertain tone, that, however, acquired greater firmness as he proceeded,-"one whose life has already been forfeited through his treasonable practices in Europe, and who has, moreover, incurred the penalty of an ignominious death, by acting as a spy of the enemies of England.
-What say you, Reginald Morton, that you should not be convicted in the death that awaits the traitor?"
+"one whose life has already been forfeited throtreasonable practices in Europe, and who has, mincurred the penalty of an ignominious death beas a spy of the enemies of England.
+What a Reginald Morton, that you should not be convicted.

-"Ha! ha! by heaven, such cold, pompous insolence amuses me," vociferated Wacousta.
-"It reminds me of Ensign de Haldimar of nearly five and twenty years back, who was then as cunning a dissembler as he is now."
-Suddenly changing his ribald tone to one of scorn and rage:-"You believe me, you say, to be Reginald Morton, the outlaw.
-Well do you know it. -I am that Sir Reginald Morton, who became an outlaw, not through his own crimes, but through your villany.
-Ay, frown as you may, I heed it not.
-You may award me death, but shall not chain my tongue.
-To your whole regiment do I proclaim you for a false, remorseless villain."
-Then turning his flashing eye along the ranks:-"I was once an officer in this corps, and long before any of you wore the accursed uniform.
-That man, that fiend, affected to be my friend; and under the guise of friendship, stole into the heart I loved better than my own life.
-Yes," fervently pursued the excited prisoner, stamping violently with his foot upon the earth, "he robbed me of my affianced wife; and for that I resented an outrage that should have banished him to some lone region, where he might never again pollute human nature with his presence-he caused me to be tried by a court-martial, and dismissed the service.
-Then, indeed, I became the outlaw he has described, but not until then.
-Now, Colonel de Haldimar, that I have proclaimed your infamy, poor and inefficient as the triumph be, do your worst-I ask no mercy.
-Yesterday I thought that years of toilsome pursuit of the means of vengeance were about to be crowned with success; but fate has turned the tables on me, and I yield."
+"Ha! ha! by heaven, such cold, pompous in amuses me," vociferated Wacousta.
+"It remind Ensign De Haldimar of nearly five and twenty year who was then as cunning a dissembler as he i Suddenly changing his ribald tone to one of sco rage: "You believe me, you say, to be Reginald ! the outlaw.
+Well do you know it.
+I am that Sir R Morton who became an outlaw, not through his but through your villainy.
+Ay, frown as you may it not.
+You may award me death, but shall not ch tongue.
+To your whole regiment do I proclaim a false, remorseless villain."
+Then, turning his eye along the ranks: "I was once an officer in this and long before any of you wore the accursed u That man, that fiend, affected to be my friend, and the guise of friendship stole into the heart I loved than my own life.
+Yes," fervently pursued the prisoner, stamping violently with his foot upon the "he robbed me of my affianced wife, and for tha sented an outrage that should have banished him t lone region where he might never again pollute nature with his presence, he caused me to be trie court-martial and dismissed the service.
+Then, in became the outlaw he has described, but not unti Now, Colonel De Haldimar, that I have proclaime infamy, poor and inefficient as the triumph be, de worst-I ask no mercy.
+Yesterday I thought that of toilsome pursuit of the means of vengeance were to be crowned with success, but fate has turned the on me and I vield."